EvanTheBoy/EvanTheBoy/README.md

 ### Hi, it's so nice to meet you here! 👋
 I completed my undergraduate studies in Computer Science and Technology at Central South University (CSU) and am currently pursuing my graduate degree at New York University (NYU), with interests in various fields related to computer science and artificial intelligence.

 I have completed a few projects written in Java, Python, and Golang, along with a research project and a publication on NLP.
 I joined NYU's RoboMaster computer vision team and am eager to contribute my skills to the dynamic robotics competition.
-I have a deep love for discovery, growth and creation, and learning new technologies while continuously improving myself.
+I have a deep love for discovery, growth, creation, and learning new technologies while continuously improving myself.

 We are all on our journey to becoming stronger, and that journey will never end.
 If you have a favorable impression of me, please feel free to contact me via email.
 I believe we can have a great conversation!
 <!--